 You might have come across campaigns where people are encouraged to switch to renewable sources of energy.
 The reason behind running such campaigns and similar initiatives is to create awareness among people regarding the depletion of conventional sources of energy.
 These energy sources are vanishing slowly, and future generations will have to bear the consequences.
 So, it is important to use it wisely, keeping in mind that it takes billions of years to form.

 5. Harms environment

 We discussed, in brief, the release of harmful byproducts in the environment, putting millions of lives at risk.
-Especially when there are accidents where oil-tankers and cargo ships contents are spilled in the water bodies, the consequences are deadly.
+Especially when there are accidents where oil-tankers and cargo ships contents are spilled into the water bodies, the consequences are deadly.
 It puts the health of animals at risk.
 In addition to this, the humans coming in contact are affected negatively.
-The oxides release from the burning of conventional sources of energy converts the rain into acidic, causing harm to the wildlife and human beings.
+The oxides released from the burning of conventional sources of energy converts the rain into acidic, causing harm to the wildlife and human beings.
 A few of the other harmful effects are greenhouse gas emissions, pollution, waste generation, and depletion of the ozone layer.

 While it is true that a conventional source of energy is far cheaper than its alternative, we do have to heed the high initial cost when setting up the whole project.
 Constructing a thermal energy plant can net hundreds of millions of dollars, while a traditional nuclear energy power plant costs around $6 billion.
 Truthfully, in the long run, the cost can be recovered easily even when selling power at a low price, but the initial capital prevents organizations from building these plants as they see fit.